stinkyink/book-publishing-guide/chapter2.markdown

 ## <a name="c2_2">2:2 - Publishing your own eBook</a>

-Regardless of how you choose to pursue your own book, you’ll need to have the basics in place, which were covered in Chapter 1. (link to chapter 1).
+Regardless of how you choose to pursue your own book, you’ll need to have the basics in place so, if you haven't already, <a href="/book-publishing-guide/chapter1">go and give Chapter 1 a read here</a>.

 Okay great, you’ve proofread your work, had an editor give it the once over and you’re good to go.... so what next?
 We’ve broken down the important